patx/micropie/README.md

         return f"You have visited {self.request.session['visits']} times."
 ```

+You also can use the `SessionBackend` class to create your own session middleware.
+You can see an example of this in [examples/sessions](https://github.com/patx/micropie/tree/main/examples/sessions).

 ### **8. Deployment**
 MicroPie apps can be deployed using any ASGI server.
 For example, using Uvicorn if our application is saved as `app.py` and our `App` subclass is assigned to the `app` variable we can run it with:
 ```bash